For my Ph.D. thesis, I work on various projects that are united under a common theme: How do population processes percolate across different scales?

 I have been working on theoretical models to elucidate how population dynamics affect speciation.
 Specifically, I am interested in understanding how the cost and benefit of choosiness may hamper or promote reinforcement.
 Moreover, it is not clear how choosiness evolves under asymmetrical population sizes.
 More to come.

-Inamine H, Ellner SP, Buchon N, Douglas AE.
-Within-host dynamics of gut bacteria inferred from fecal time-series data (in prep)
+Inamine H, Ellner SP, Newell PD, Luo Y, Buchon N, Douglas AE.
+(2018).
+Spatiotemporally heterogeneous population dynamics of gut bacteria inferred from fecal time series data.

 -- Cover Article

 -- Press: NPR, PRI's Living on Earth, USA Today, Cornell Chronicle, etc.